bjpop/cwl_explorer/README.md

 A command line program, called `cwl_explorer`, reads in a CWL desscription and generates a web-based visualisation as output.

+cwl-explorer calls upon another program called [cwltool](https://github.com/common-workflow-language/cwltool) to validate the input CWL file, and to pack multi-file workflows into a single file.

 # License

 cwl-explorer is released as open source software under the terms of MIT License.